 Most clinics and spas sell Botox by “area.”
 However, this allows them to significantly dilute the Botox for a higher profit at the expense of inferior results.
 It also increases the chance of cross-contamination between patients.
 Additionally, the clinics and spas may store the diluted Botox for long periods which decreases its effect.

 Dr. Shafer injects Botox by unit, so the patient gets exactly what they pay for.
 He then keeps an electronic record of your injection to use as a reference for further injections.
-Additionally, Dr. Shafer opens a new vial of Botox for every patient.
-This eliminates the risk of cross-contamination and ensures that you are always getting “fresh” Botox.

 It is important for you to understand the possible complications of Botox.